Skip to main content

 • Not the best build quality

-The bassy sound features extended sub-response down to 19Hz, for a real booming feel.
+The sub-bass response is extended down to 19Hz for a real booming feel.
 The mid-range isn’t perfect, and the music is highly colored.
+But that’s exactly what you’re looking for.

 22 hours of battery on a full charge is good, and the “fast fuel” quick charge gives 3 hours of audio playback from just 10 minutes of charging.

-These are comfortable headphones, too, with padded ear cups to protect your ears against irritation.
+These are comfortable, too, with padded ear cups to protect your ears against irritation.
+Plus they have a recognizable design and a strong-standing “cool status”.

-If you are looking for fancy over-ears with a wireless connection and powerful bass tones, then the Studio3 are a great option.
+If you are looking for fancy over-ears with a wireless connection and powerful bass, then the Studio3 are a great option.

 Sony WH-1000XM5 in a table